 I’ve written before about two positions of power: Power-over (maintaining or creating power inequality) and power-with (maintaining equal power).
 I’ve thought of this as a complete dichotomy, an either/or lens through which I look at all interactions and relationships, both mine and those around me.
 Lately, though, I’ve seen two other dimensions in the way we manage power.
 We are agents of power enhancement or power degradation.

 Power enhancement and power degradation are the states between power-over and power-with.
 If we seek to steal the power of others, we begin by sabotaging cooperation, negotiation and equal access to resources — all those things that create communities based in power-with.
 If our sabotage is successful, power degradation begins.
 We don’t have complete power-over, not yet, but we are beginning to break down independence, self-sufficiency and the boundaries of others.
 We are actively working behind the scenes, slowly and subtly corrupting power wherever we can.
 We might, at this point, have a change of heart and begin fostering behaviors and situations that recreate and enhance power-with, or we might continue with our goal of power-over.
-Once our goal is attained, we can cease to lurk in the shadows and come into the spotlight, flushed and triumphant, bloated with stolen power and proud of it.
+Once our goal is attained, we can cease to lurk in the shadows (or under our sheepskin) and come into the spotlight, flushed and triumphant, bloated with stolen power and proud of it.

 On the other hand, if we seek to empower others who have been embedded in a power-over dynamic, we begin by managing our own power in such a way that we enhance the power of the disempowered and degrade the power of those maintaining or creating a power-over status quo.
 Ideally, we don’t give our power away, because that’s a finite resource and leads to burnout and exhaustion.
 A better way is to use our power to teach, to lead, to support, to legislate and to generally become the wind beneath someone else’s wings.
 In other words, we appropriately invest our power into teaching others how to discover, reclaim, maintain and manage their own.